Science and technology in the Netherlands: Scientific policy

 Science and technology is an important component in the economic and societal development of Dutch society and is therefore surrounded by government policy.

 The Ministry of Education, Culture and Science (OCW) is the main authority in Dutch science policy.
 They are responsible for the Dutch higher education strategic agenda and Science Budget which are published every four years.
 The Ministry of Education, Culture and Science is also responsible for many research organisations including the Netherlands Organisation for Scientific Research (NWO), the Netherlands Organisation for Applied Research (TNO), the Royal Netherlands Academy of Arts and Sciences (KNAW), the Royal Library (KB) as well as the public universities.

-The Ministry of Economic Affairs (EZK) controls scientific research and development policy as well as technology and innovation policy.
-Together, the OCW and EZK are the two most significant parties in Dutch government policy.
+The Ministry of Economic Affairs (EZ) controls scientific research and development policy as well as technology and innovation policy.
+Together, the OCW and EZ are the two most significant parties in Dutch government policy.

 Research and development

 R&D is supported by Dutch institutions, universities and industry, allowing the innovation system in the Netherlands to be highly ranked.

 A 2014 Review of Innovations Policy by the OECD highlighted the success of the Netherlands in its innovation system, crediting many factors including its long-term socioeconomic performance, human resource base, integration into the global economy, developed infrastructure, performance and skills of Dutch firms, supportive business environment and the global reach of its multinational firms.
 Through cross-border co-publications and public-private publications, the broadness of the Dutch research network is evident.

 Like many other countries, the main source of R&D funding in the Netherlands is the business sector.
 In 2003, firms funded a 51% share of total R&D expenditure whilst the government funded 36%.
 Foreign investment was the third largest source sitting at 11%.
 In 2004, 58% of R&D was conducted by the firms with seven companies participating in 29% of total R&D in the Netherlands.
 Dutch multinational Phillips, was the largest contributor, conducting one-fifth of the business sector R&D.

 Another strength reported by the OECD was strong research universities and research institutions as well as great number and quality of scientific publications.
 The Netherlands (14.5%) is only second to the Swiss (15.7%) in the international ranking of share of research publications falling within the top 10% of most cited publications.

 The OECD report also noted weaknesses including repeated changes in innovation policy, lack of recognition of the impact of science and technology within the public, entrepreneurial culture, lower tertiary education graduation rates, long-term productivity growth and low scientific research expenditure.